 Savings Incentive Program Class of 2014

-These Savings Incentive Program recipients enrolled in the program in 2012 and will graduate in 2014.
+These Savings Incentive Program recipients enrolled in the program in 2012 and graduated in 2014.

 Dawn Anderson, of Kindred Spirits Goat Farm near Badger, raises meat goats and herding dogs.
 Dawn has started with a small Boer goat herd but has plans to expand the herd by purchasing more goats and improving on genetics.
 Other future plans include growing pumpkins, strawberries and herbs.
 With her Savings Incentive Program savings and match, Dawn is thinking of buying a pull-behind-tiller to plant forages for the goats, or a grain bin.

 Daniel and Julie Beougher operate 7 Pines Farm near Maxwell on 11 acres, where they raise organic produce and chickens (broilers and layers), and make salsa in their on-farm commercial kitchen.
 They also raise small numbers of meat goats, hogs and turkeys and plan to expand each of these enterprises.
 Marketing of their products is done through farmers markets and the Iowa Food Cooperative, as well as through their catering business.
 They will decide how to use their Savings Incentive Program savings and match based on what they learn through the program and by developing their business plan, but are considering purchasing haying equipment.